andlo/mycroft-skills-list-gitbook/skills/mycroft-health.smearumi.md

 ### _mycroft-health.smearumi_
 ## Description:
-You can track health related information of your and your family's and generate the report for currentprevious month which will send to your registered email address.
+You can track health related information of your and your family's and generate the report for current/previous month which will send to your registered email address.

 ### Platform:
  ![Mark I](../.gitbook/assets/mark-1-icon.png)  ![Mark II](../.gitbook/assets/mark-2-icon.png)  ![Picroft](../.gitbook/assets/picroft-icon.png)  ![plasmoid](../.gitbook/assets/kde.png)